TheoBiardeau/VMTAD/README.md

 # VMTAD
-This directory contains the paper code ‘Unsupervised Obstacle Detection for Weeding Robots: A Transformers-based Approach Using Video Data’.
+This directory contains the paper code ‘Unsupervised obstacle detection for weeding robots: a video Transformer-based approach
+’.
 The code will be published when the paper is released.